 At the core of our business at MailerLite are, as our name says, emails — in particular email sending.
 We send over 30 million emails per day, and a lot of our servers are MTAs doing their job.

-To maximise the throughput of email servers you can do a few things, optimise the resources, optimise MTA, but there is one more thing that you can optimise and that is obvious but overlooked - DNS tweaking.
+To maximize the throughput of email servers you can do a few things, optimise the resources, optimise MTA, but there is one more thing that you can optimise and that is obvious but overlooked - DNS tweaking.
 I won’t go into the whole flow of sending and receiving the message, but the DNS part.
 When you want to send the email, MTA has to do at least two DNS queries - to get the MX record of the server you are trying to send the email to, and to get an A record of that server and there are even more — it could be getting PTR records.
 You can imagine how time costly is this operation when you are sending 30 million emails per day.
 To get a clearer picture — it is 21000 emails per minute.
 If you multiply it with the number of DNS queries that each email sending has to do, you come to crazy numbers.

 To mitigate that overhead of running those DNS queries to an external DNS server, we came up with the idea of using a local recursive, validating, and caching DNS server.
 That is where Unbound comes into the picture.